Six in quarantine in Connecticut as U.S. steps up Ebola checks

 From Wednesday, travelers to the United States from Liberia, Sierra Leone or Guinea were being funneled through one of five major U.S. airports conducting increased screening for the virus.

-Six states account for nearly 70% of all travelers arriving from the affected countries: New York, Pennsylvania, Maryland, Virginia, New Jersey and Georgia.
+Six states account for nearly 70 percent of all travelers arriving from the affected countries: New York, Pennsylvania, Maryland, Virginia, New Jersey and Georgia.
 The new monitoring will begin in those states first and will be expanded to other states.
+(Writing by Jon Herskovitz; Additional reporting by Bill Berkrot and Sharon Begley in New York, Julie Steenhuysen in Chicago, James Pearson in Seoul and Richard Weizel in West Haven, Connecticut; Editing by Bernadette Baum)